Get a quote

 One of the primary benefits of scheduling your property is that it both increases your coverage limits for that item and protects it against more causes of physical loss or damage than your standard Coverage C.

-Scheduled property is insured beyond the "all perils," meaning whatever event causes a physical loss is covered except for incidents specifically named and excluded.
-For Kin, that means your scheduled item is covered for most loss events EXCEPT:
+Scheduled property is insured on an all perils basis, meaning whatever event causes a physical loss is covered except for incidents specifically named and excluded.
+For most insurers, that means your scheduled item is covered for most loss events EXCEPT:

 • Wear and tear or gradual deterioration.